mozilla/addon-sdk/static-files/md/dev-guide/getting-started.md

 <span class="aside">
-Unlike many development tools, there isn't a system-wide location for the Jetpack SDK.
+Unlike many development tools, there isn't a system-wide location for the Add-on SDK.
 Instead, developers can have as many installations of the SDK as they want, each configured separately from one another.
 Each installation is called a *virtual environment*.
 </span>